NeurosnapInc/neurosnap/README.md

 proteins.calc_pdm(pdb_path, chain=None)
 ```
 ##### Description:
 Calculates distance matrix for a given input protein using the C-Alpha distances between residues.
+TODO: REMOVE, replaced by Protein.calculate_distance_matrix()
 ##### Parameters:
 - **pdb_path**:  Path to PDB file you want to calculate the distance matrix of (str)
 - **chain**:  The chain to use.
 By default will just use the longest chain (str)